 Beaujolais Nouveau – Basic facts

-The sale of Beaujolais Nouveau has been officially fixed to the 3rd Thursday of November at midnight since 1985.
+Beaujolais Nouveau sale was officially fixed in 1985 to the 3rd Thursday of November at midnight.

 However, it was not always so!

-Indeed, a decree published in the Official Journal in Septembre 1951 stipulated that wines with a registered designation of origin couldn't be sold until December 15 of their year of production.
+Indeed, a decree published in the Official Journal in September 1951 stipulated that wines with a registered designation of origin couldn't be sold until December 15 of their year of production.

 In November 1951, however, the wine trade unions obtained a derogation in order to market immediately their wine of the year under the label of 'vin nouveau'.

 The sale date remained variable until 1967; it was then fixed to November 15th until 1985.

 Beaujolais Nouveau is one of the top commercial achievements of the last decades and was initiated by the wine company Georges Duboeuf.

 Not only did it introduce Beaujolais Nouveau to the world, but also promoted the entire Beaujolais Vineyard!